ddwalk77/streaming-03-rabbitmq/README.md

 1. Did you notice you had to change the message in two places?
     1. You update the actual message sent.
     1. You also update what is displayed to the user.
-    - Note: I did not catch this at first and though the first message was still being picked up.
-Once I read this I updated both places.
+    - Note: I did not catch this at first and thought the first message was still being picked up.
+Once I read this, I updated both places.
 1. Fix this by introducting a variable to hold the message.
     1. Use your variable when sending.
     1. Use the variable again when displaying to the user.
-    - Note: Code was updated to add variable 'Message' and change code to pick up the variable allowing for update in one place
+    - Note: Code was updated to add variable 'Message' and changed code to pick up the variable, allowing for update in one location

 To send a new message, you'll only make one change.
 Updating and improving code is called 'refactoring'.